nectar-cookbooks/mediaflux/README.md

 * Support for re-install, including attempting to recover and use the current sysystem password.
 (For now, we need to manually blow away the /etc/mediaflux/systemrc file, install with the default password, and then manually reset it using the procedure in the DaRIS wiki.)

+* Installing stuff in ~mediaflux/bin is maybe not the best ...